LEOcoin Trading Up 1.8% This Week (LC4)

-LEOcoin (CURRENCY:LC4) traded up 4.5% against the dollar during the 24-hour period ending at 18:00 PM Eastern on July 14th.
-LEOcoin has a total market capitalization of $69,386.94 and approximately $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
-One LEOcoin coin can currently be purchased for approximately $0.0462 or 0.00000431 BTC on popular cryptocurrency exchanges.
-In the last week, LEOcoin has traded 1.8% higher against the dollar.
+LEOcoin (CURRENCY:LC4) traded 4.5% higher against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on July 17th.
+One LEOcoin coin can currently be bought for $0.0462 or 0.00000431 BTC on popular exchanges.
+LEOcoin has a total market cap of $69,386.94 and approximately $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
+Over the last seven days, LEOcoin has traded up 1.8% against the US dollar.

 LEOcoin Coin Profile